nfarrasd/Dynamic-Recommender-System-Web-App/README.md

 1. Extract the data from Kaggle website
 2. Transform the data (making sure it is usable and consistent)
 3. Make a Recommendation System model using existing package for simplicity
-4. Segmenting the products and customers using WordCloud and Clustering based on the transaction histories
-5. Deploy the Recommender Pipeline with Flask so that users can freely enter new transactions and get recommendations
+4. Deploy the Recommender Pipeline with Flask with add-in features (can enter new users, products, transactions)

-**Note**:
-1. Steps 1-4 are not shown in this repo, only the analysis and model summary will be presented below.
-(Since this repo focuses more on the RecSys model deployment and back-end).
-2. This can only be run through Ubuntu since Turicreate module does not suppoert Windows OS (except by using WSL).
-3. Please put the 'index.html' file in a folder called 'template'.

 ## Summary
-1. Recommendation System Pipeline was built under 2 scenarios:
+Recommendation System Pipeline was built under 2 scenarios:
-    - **Purchase Counts with Pearson Similarity** method for old users
+    1. **Purchase Counts with Pearson Similarity** method for old users
-    - **Popularity Model with Binary Input** method for new users
+    2. **Popularity Model with Binary Input** method for new users
-2. Followings are the **top 5 most popular products**:

-    - White Hanging Heart T-Light Holder	(2028 sold)
-    - Regency Cakestand 3 Tier (1724 sold)
-    - Jumbo Bag Red Retrospot	(1618 sold)
-    - Assorted Colour Bird Ornament	(1408 sold)
-    - Party Bunting (1397 sold)
-3. Products of the following categories are **more likely** to **attract** customers:
-    - Heart
-    - Vintage
-    - Bag
-    - Retrospot
-    - Cake

-    with **Red**, **Pink**, and **Blue** colours.
-4. The weekly # of transactions and Gross Revenue Value (GPV) have an **increment trend**, with an increment of **+45.07%** and **+17.89%** overall, respectively.
-5. Followings are the **top 3 countries** with the **most # of transactions**:
-    - United Kingdom (475309 transactions)
-    - Germany	(8635 transactions)
-    - France	(8065 transactions)
-6. Followings are the **top 3 countries** with the **highest GPV**:
-    - United Kingdom (\$ 8747561.66)
-    - Netherlands	(\$ 283889.34)
-    - Ireland	(\$ 271164.30)

 ## Credit
 [Felix Fernando](https://github.com/FelixFern) as the one who designed the webpage' UI to be more interactive.